leo/awesome-zeit/readme.md

-# Awesome ZEIT
+# Awesome Vercel (Previously ZEIT )

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-In the area of open source, there's a lot of stuff happening around [ZEIT](https://zeit.co).
+In the area of open source, there's a lot of stuff happening around [Vercel](https://vercel.com).
 To make it easier for developers to reach these resources, I've decided to create a list for them.
 And here we are!

 - [Helpers](#helpers)
 - [Libraries](#libraries)